Fysek/ArchSound/README.md

 <!-- IDEA -->
 ### Idea

 This is a sound player for architectural model and can be used in any other application as well.
-At the end it became a paort of the model for master thesis: _Sonic relation as a design tool_.
+At the end it became a part of the model for master thesis: _Sonic relation as a design tool_.

 The idea of a sound player is to imitate acoustics in the designed spaces.
 User can touch a membrane which is a potentiometer.
-This analog value is then converted by MCP3008 to digital and used in the application.
+Produced analog value is then converted by MCP3008 to digital and used in the application.
 Based on reading's location, a particular, characteristic to the area sound is played.
 Additionally, there is algorithm implemented which plays and stops a sound of footsteps if the user is moving on the membrane.
 Mind that only one direction of movement (forward) is supported.

 <!-- SCHEMATIC -->
 ### Schematic